 What questions should a babysitter ask before the parents leave?

 There are so many things to learn when it comes to babysitting that it can be overwhelming.
 Especially when it comes to learning specifics about the families that you babysit for—no worries, though.
-I’ve come up with a list of the most important questions to ask before the parents head out for the night.
+I’ve come up with a list of the most important questions that babysitters should ask before the parents head out for the night.

 - Do you have a first aid kit?
 Where is it?